85rhrl/PP1/README.md

 ### Features Left to Implement

-- __Display booking confirmation__
-    - Display a message so the user that their booking is confirmed.

 - __Block days and hours when Tacos Herzo is closed in Book a Table reservation form__
-    - This is to avoid getting reservations for when Tacos Herzo is closed.
+    - To avoid getting reservations for when Tacos Herzo is closed.

 - __Validate if reservation can be taken according to capacity__
     - Implement a check to validate if there are enough tables/seats left.